selina603/mktcontent/solutions/global-customer/planning/guidance/rehost-migration.md

 To extend the cloud connectivity of your Azure applications or workloads, it is advised to form a hybrid cloud solution that is connected to your on-premises resources.
 This method is quite similar to Global Azure and provides you with two options: the Virtual Private Network (VPN) or the Express Route (ER).
 Within China, you can have a VPN or Express Route setup for your hybrid cloud, with direct network connection between China Azure and your on-premises private cloud and/or back-end systems.

 The other extension on cloud connectivity that you may consider will be to connect your applications on Global Azure to your applications on China Azure.
 According to this perspective, you are considering linking the connectivity to an external site (in Global Azure), outside of China.
 However, this kind of direct network connectivity is not possible through express route, even between Global Azure and China Azure.
-As an alternative solution, you can consider setting up a VPN between the external site - whether or not it is on Global Azure - with your site on China Azure.
+As an alternative solution, you can consider setting up a site-to-site VPN between the external site - whether or not it is on Global Azure - with your site on China Azure.

 In either case, having a VPN/express route setup that is connected to your services on China Azure (i.e. your ICP registered hosting location to an outside location) you will need to register, report, and obtain for approval from MIIT.
 As a reminder, 21Vianet will assist in the approval process.
 </br>